bitsofcotton/ddpmopt/README.md

 So this effects if input stream is enough dense in another words stream is stable for input entropy one by one meaning, the result is reasonable in the continuity meaning.

 Some of the PRNG tests causes this valid but there's something new parameters on entropy feeding ratio, they fails with gulfs depends on the range we use in the range.
-In some auto tune entropy feeding, we can do goki_check_cc:test.py:qred command or predv nrecur template specification.
+In some auto tune entropy feeding, we can do goki_check_cc:test.py:qred command or can use predv nrecur template specification.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.

 We can use orthogonal context either DFT context insertion, however, this isn't matches our senses, such things are useful to get numerical stability context only and are viewed broken by our senses.
 This might be because of even 2/3 prediction we have condition, the noise the result have can causes whole graphics spreaded result.

-Either we're using goki_check_cc:test.py:qred... commands or monte-carlo methods in lieonn.hh:predv template parameter to complement entropy continuity, we don't need them with some of the slice we gain.

 We can use some feature quantity based transforms we can get them by machine learning converted into tan Ax form, masp2catg pseudolly doing this, test.py:[PQ]red command additionaly doing this.

 We want to decompose some of the meanings by bitsofcotton/specific and backport them into here, however, implementation of them isn't now.
 Also, these predictors doesn't handle what meaning to omit on next image, so is composition around collection of predictions.

-The goki_check_cc:test.py:\[pq\]red\+\+ command shrink image into reasonable parameters on surface condition they includes some omitting meanings.
+However, the goki_check_cc:test.py:\[pq\]red\+\+ command shrink image into reasonable parameters on surface condition they includes some omitting meanings.
 We looked some of the graphics set result, they might be what we wanted to get but not the actually one but ok for us, so we close this repository with this condition.

 We get pqred command to get 3 of the candidates from original stream or PRNG mixed stream to stand by each other when we're targetted which 2x force insert Riemann measureable condition and 1x insert Riemann-Stieljes measureable condition.